rasmus-kirk/halo/documents/thesis/05-arith/03-arithmetization.md

 \Uni
 $$

-- *motivation*: to quantify over sets without defining them.
+- *motivation*: Quantify over sets without defining them.

 \begin{notation}[Type Annotation]
 Naively, an assertion that an element belongs strictly to a set; $\exists!
 A. x \in A$.